OmarThinks/OmarThinks-React-Native-Template/README.md

 # A) About:

-A template pre-configured with requirements for most projects
+A template pre-configured with requirements for most projects for both `cli` and `expo` builds.

 ## Youtube: